 The $877 billion our industry generated last fiscal year is about to disappear.
-The 4.5% we added to our GDP—about to vaporize.
-We are second only to retail as the most powerful economic driver of this economy, boasting exports of $72.6 billion and an annual growth rate of 4.16 percent , nearly double that of the U.S. economy as a whole at 2.2 percent.
+The 4.5%we added to our GDP—about to vaporize.
+As one of the most powerful economic drivers of this economy, we boast an export of $72.6 billion and an annual growth rate of 4.16 percent , nearly double that of the U.S. economy as a whole at 2.2 percent.
 Without your immediate action for financial relief by Aug.
 1, we will collapse, and the result will be an economic cataclysm.

 We are the arts economy.
 We are everywhere.
 And our fates are tied together.

 We are over 675,000 small businesses and organizations in every town, city, and state, employing 5.1 million hard-working Americans who are now desperately struggling to stay above water.
 Our influence reaches across every sector, because the arts economy is a jobs multiplier, creating millions of sustainable jobs in collateral arts-adjacent economies.
 In short, our institutions of arts and culture anchor communities, producing highly interdependent commercial ecosystems that depend on rank-and-file arts workers who increase tax revenue, real estate value, and attract businesses, large and small.
 These are the dominoes.
 If you lose us, we lose the economy.
 We need your help.

 We are Florida’s largest job creator at 260,999 jobs, bringing in $36,937,050,840, or 3.7 percent to Florida’s state GSP.
 America’s favorite theme park, which was built by union carpenters and construction workers, now runs on the working-class labor of the administrative staff who operate the day-to-day; the engineers who make it move; the electricians who keep it bright; the painters and pyrotechnicians who explode it with color; the custodians who keep it clean; and the actors, dancers, and musicians who bring it to life.
 We need your help.